zavsky/ip/docs/README.md

 ## Adding Tasks

-Creation of a new task begins with the command `add` (or `a` for short).
+Creation of a new task begins with the command `create` (or `c` for short).
 If no parameters are specified, the follow-up prompts will guide you to furnish the required (but arduous) information.
 A necessary evil.

 ### Add Todos